 - To validate proper choice of rigging and monitor position of hook related to the objects to be hoisted and rectify if necessary;

-- To attend the general toolbox meeting at start of shift (work permit);
+- To attend the general toolbox talk at start of shift (work permitting);

 - To ensure a proper shift and job handover.